mbroadst/rethunk/README.md

 #### Undefined values

-Rethinkdbdash will ignore the keys/values where the value is `undefined` instead of throwing an error like the official driver.
+rethunk will ignore the keys/values where the value is `undefined` instead of throwing an error like the official driver.